Hv1000/Hv1000.github.io/_pages/about.md

 $$
 \partial_t f + v \cdot \nabla_x f + (E + v \times B) \cdot \nabla_v f = \frac{1}{\varepsilon} Q(f, f) ,
 $$

 where $f=f(t,x,v)$ is the mass distribution function of charged particles in the phase space, such as electrons or ions. $E$ and $B$ represent the electric and magnetic fields, which can be prescribed or obtained self-consistently through the Maxwell's equation. $\varepsilon$ is the Knudsen number defined as the ratio of mean free path and the typical length scale.
 The collision operator $Q(f,f)$ is referred to as the Landau / Fokker-Planck-Landau collision operator, and is defined by

 $$
 Q(f,f)= \nabla_v \cdot \left( \int_{\mathbb{R}^{d_v}} |v-v_* |^{2+\gamma} \Pi(v-v_* ) [f(v_* )\nabla_v f(v) -  f(v) \nabla_{v_* } f(v_* ) ] \mathrm{d}v_* \right)
 $$

+Here $\gamma$ determines the type of interaction between particles.
+The most physical relevant case is $d_v =3, \gamma=-3$, which corrsponds to the Coulomb interaction is plasma.